gtechdoodler/npm-utils/publish/bem-it/README.md

 ## TypeScript Declarations

-These are exported, so if you're using TypeScript then have a play around... the api is light and most of it is chainable.
-So, if you want something wacky like:
+These are exported, so if you're using TypeScript then have a play around... the api is light and chainable, so, if you want something wacky like:

 `bem.el('content').mod('show').and.el('content').el('summary').mod('highlight').out`

-then it will work.
-It really isn't recommended, but it will work.
-By the way, that would output:

-**Container__content Container__content--show Container__content__summary Container__content__summary--highlight**
+But please don't write code like this :).